CatherineGracey/editmystory/readme.md

 ### Future Development

-A common problem with self published works (and their related fields) is that readers have a difficult time separating out what they would like to read from what they would not like to read.
+A common problem with self published works (and their related fields) is that readers have a difficult time separating out what they would like to read from what they would not like to read, and authors have a difficult time figuring out why the market reacts to their work in the way that it does.
 The app needs to include the following mechanisms for users:

 1. Users need to be able to favourite an author and then use this connection to find works by that author easily and quickly.
 2. Users need to be able to upvote the stories that they have enjoyed, so that other users know a story might be worth reading.